 AirPort Express frequently asked questions (FAQ)

-Thinking about purchasing an AirPort Express and have some questions?
-Here are some frequently asked questions and answers about AirPort Express, including questions about networking, AirTunes, Printing, and other hardware features.
+Here are some frequently asked questions and answers about AirPort Express, including questions about networking, AirPlay, Printing, and other hardware features.

 Question: What is an AirPort Express?

 Answer: An AirPort Express is a Wi-Fi base station.
 Besides acting as an Internet access point, it has several specialized features which make it ideal for specific needs.

 - AirPlay - AirPlay allows you to wirelessly stream music to your entertainment system.

 - Network printer - AirPort Express can act as a wireless interface for a one printer connected to the USB port, making it available to your entire network.

 - Wi-Fi - AirPort Express can act as a single Wi-Fi interface to any computer or almost any other device, such as a game console that has an Ethernet port but doesn't have built-in Wi-Fi.